Imagick/imagick/README.md

 * Disabling OpenMP support in ImageMagick by compiling it with the compile flag "--disable-openmp" set.

-* Disable the use of threads in ImageMagick by calling: `Imagick::setResourceLimit(\Imagick::RESOURCETYPE_THREAD, 1);` or `Imagick::setResourceLimit(6, 1);` if your version of Imagick does not contain the RESOURCETYPE_THREAD constant.
+* Disable the use of threads in ImageMagick via Imagick by calling: `Imagick::setResourceLimit(\Imagick::RESOURCETYPE_THREAD, 1);` or `Imagick::setResourceLimit(6, 1);` if your version of Imagick does not contain the RESOURCETYPE_THREAD constant.

+* Disable the use of threads in ImageMagick by setting the thread resource limit in ImageMagick' policy.xml file with `<policy domain="resource" name="thread" value="1"/>` This file is possibly located at /etc/ImageMagick-6/policy.xml or similar location.

 * If you do want to use OpenMP in ImageMagick when it's called through Imagick, you should test thoroughly that it behaves correctly on your server.

 # TODO

 Documentation needs a lot of work.
 There is an online editor here: [https://edit.php.net/](https://edit.php.net/) Contributions are more than welcome.